 - Use of Intrauterine devices (IUD), like Mirena and Paragard

-- Unanticipated pregnancies, like women who their Fallopian tubes tied
+- Unanticipated pregnancies, like women who had their fallopian tubes tied

 - Assistance with fertility drugs